CAF Women's Champions League: Sponsorship

 This tournament uses the same sponsors as other major CAF competitions, including the CAF Champions League.

 Format

 The format for the first edition saw the champions of each of the six CAF zones play for a spot in the competition.
 They are joined by the hosts and an extra team from the zone of the defending/reigning/current Women's Africa Cup of Nations champions (for the inaugural edition only).
 The tournament is currently played in two groups of four teams.
 Since the 2022 edition, the spot reserved for the additional team from the CAF sub-region of the incumbent Women's AFCON is given instead to this tournament's defending champions.

-Prizes

-2021-2023

-The prize money from 2021-2023.